dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/3-keyboard-accessibility-how-to-test/README.md

 If you tab and no item is visibly in focus, then you will fail [2.4.7 Focus Visible]({wcagify}).

 ## Focus is contained within modals and popups
-As part of focus visible, if there are pop-ups on the page then the keyboard focus must be contained as long as the pop-up is open.
+As part of focus visible, if there are pop-ups on the page then the keyboard focus must be contained if the pop-up is open.

 This is because the focus can be hidden or obscured by the pop-up if it is moving around the page behind it, and therefore the focus is not visible.